The Tulsa Race Massacre Lectureship at Phillips Theological Seminary

 This lectureship commemorates the race massacre, suggests the lessons the history offers, and interprets the historical legacies that must be confronted.
 Looking back on the prominence of Black Wall Street, the role of faith within the community should not be underestimated.
 Within the approximately 40 city blocks that constituted Greenwood, there were 13 churches, which meant at least one church existed every three blocks.
 Socialized within an America that held the belief that prosperity was a sign of God’s blessing, and inheriting an African spirituality that held there is no separation between the sacred and the secular, the residents of Greenwood no doubt believed their success was God ordained.
 Just as religion is a synthetic feature of African cultures, religion and spirituality were the glue that help the people of the decimated Greenwood to survive.
 Engaging Greenwood’s prosperity as evidence of faith, and conceiving the devastation as the destruction of the household of faith, shifts the gaze from the aesthetics of inanimate buildings to the stories of human lives.
 The traumatic end of Greenwood is the story of how easily the Image of God can be distorted and destroyed as well as the power of resilience and resistance.

-Phillips presents a lecture by Dr. Tracey Hucks, “Religion, the Black Body, and Intimate Terror in Trinidad” to commemorate the Tulsa Race Massacre.
+Phillips presents a lecture by Dr. Melynda Price, “Raising New Monuments: The Importance of Memory and a Flexible History in A Forward Moving Society” to commemorate the Tulsa Race Massacre.

 5:30 — Reception and art opening